-I don’t consider myself as a web or backend developer, but I have had to write some backend code for many reasons before.
-If you want to develop a simple app and put it out online, you will need some kind of database and server setup.
-In this blog, I share some easy and some deeper tips on writing an elegant backend code.
+I’ve written plenty of backend code over the years and developed a few good habits that are worth sharing.
+When you want to develop a simple app and deploy it online, you’ll inevitably need some kind of database and server setup.
+In this post, I’ll share some straightforward and deeper tips for writing elegant backend code.

-For context, I usually develop my backend as a REST API, but the tips here are applicable to other types of backend models as well.
+For context, I usually develop REST APIs, but these tips apply to other backend architectures as well.

 Table of Contents